-Methodist vows are very straight forward and do not require the bride or groom to remember their vows, the only thing they have to remember is I do or I will.
-“Will you comfort(her/him), love (her/him), honor, and keep (her/him) in health and in sickness, and forsaking all others, be faithful to (her/him) as long as you both shall live?”
+Methodist vows are very straightforward and do not require the bride or groom to remember their vows, the only thing they have to remember is I do or I will.
+“Will you comfort(her/him), love (her/him), honor, and keep (her/him) in health and sickness, and forsaking all others, be faithful to (her/him) as long as you both shall live?"

 14. Jewish Wedding Vows

-In most traditional Jewish weddings, the soon to be married couple will recite this phrase typically in Hebrew while exchanging rings, “I am my beloved’s and my beloved is mine.”
+In most traditional Jewish weddings, the soon-to-be-married couple will recite this phrase typically in Hebrew while exchanging rings, “I am my beloved's and my beloved is mine.”
 Along with the ring exchange, the couple will also recite the Seven blessings, “Blessed are You, Adonai, Who created gladness and joy, loving couples pleasure, love, delight, loving communities, peace, and companionship.
-Adonai, our God, let there soon be heard… Blessed are You who causes the couple to rejoice, one with the other.
-We bless God for creating happiness and joy, bride and groom, gladness and rejoicing, love and harmony, peace and companionship; and we thank God for letting this bride and groom to rejoice together.
+Adonai, our God, let there soon be heard...
+Blessed are You Who causes the couple to rejoice, one with the other.
+We bless God for creating happiness and joy, bride and groom, gladness and rejoicing, love and harmony, peace and companionship; and we thank God for letting this bride and groom rejoice together.